Lujain-ALghamdi/Training-Certificates-and-Credentials/README.md

 This repository houses my official professional training credentials, capturing months of hands-on experience across hardware, software, and robotics.
 Every certificate here represents late nights, real-world projects, and continuous growth.

-✨ "The computer was born to solve problems that did not exist before." — Bill Gates f
+✨ "The computer was born to solve problems that did not exist before." — Bill Gates

 ---